top of page

 Please refer to the Moors to Mountains Footwear, Clothing and Equipment Requirements.

-This activity is NOT suitable for dogs to attend.
+Navigation sessions are NOT suitable for dogs to attend.

 Children and young people over the age of 14 are welcome to attend with a parent or guardian by prior arrangement.